JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     > in Jetpack Compose documentation.

 2. Follow the IDE's instructions to import the missing dependencies.
+   When multiple imports are suggested, choose `@Composable` options.

 3. Run the application on Android and iOS: